 Spleen: An organ that is part of the lymphatic system, located on the left side of the abdomen near the stomach.
 The spleen produces lymphocytes, filters the blood, stores blood cells, and destroys old blood cells.
 While a person can live without a spleen, he or she would be at a higher risk of developing certain infections.

 Tesla: (T-symbol)—after inventor, engineer and physicist Nikola Tesla who made several contributions to electromagnetism.
 Is a unit of magnetic flux density (commonly known as magnetic field).
 For example, the earth’s magnetic core is approximately 0.0001T.
 Thus the magnetic strength of a 1.5T MRI unit is 200 times stronger than the earth’s magnetic core in Houston, TX.

-Thyroid: Is a butterfly-shaped gland in the neck that secretes hormones.
+Thyroid: A butterfly-shaped gland in the neck that secretes hormones.
 Thyroid hormones regulate growth, development and metabolism.

 Uterus: The small, hollow, pear-shaped organ in a woman's pelvis.
 This is the organ in which a fetus develops.
 Also called the womb.